Strawberries and Cream Crepes with Orange Liqueur

-I’m so in love with Strawberries and Cream.
-And I have a thing for Macerated Strawberries of any kind.
+It’s Valentine’s Day…which means Chocolate and Strawberries and Nutella and more Chocolate and Peanut Butter and Pasta of all shapes and sizes — in my house any way.
+Show love with food.
+I have a thing for Macerated Strawberries of any kind.
 Orange liqueur with strawberries makes them so syrupy and extra special… and combining them with cream for this was a definite arrow in to Cupid’s heart.

 The best start to our Valentines Day were these.
 Oh.
 Three kids screaming and everyone jumping on our bed at 6 in the morning doesn’t count.
 I’m wiping all of that from my memory files.

 To escape the noise, we did what any other good parent does and gave them these.